Integrity management PIDT

-Mechanical integrity of storage tanks and equipment
+Mechanical integrity of storage tanks and critical equipment

 Mechanical integrity can be defined as the management of critical process assets to ensure that they are designed, operated and installed correctly.